 The margin of safety (MOS) can be implicit (incorporated into the TMDL analysis through conservative assumptions) or explicit (expressed in the TMDL as a portion of the loadings) or a combination of both.
-For the Findley Lake TMDL, the MOS is explicitly accounted for during the allocation of loadings.
+For the Lake Salubria TMDL, the MOS is explicitly accounted for during the allocation of loadings.
 An implicit MOS could have been provided by making conservative assumptions at various steps in the TMDL development process (e.g., by selecting conservative model input parameters or a conservative TMDL target).
 However, making conservative assumptions in the modeling analysis can lead to errors in projecting the benefits of BMPs and in projecting lake responses.
 Therefore, the recommended method is to formulate the mass balance using the best scientific estimates of the model input values and keep the margin of safety in the "MOS" term.

-The TMDL contains an explicit margin of safety corresponding to 10% of the loading capacity, or 24 lbs/yr.
+Because installing sanitary sewers will eliminate most of the load from the watershed, the TMDL contains an explicit margin of safety corresponding to 18% of the loading capacity, or 8 lbs/yr.
 The MOS can be reviewed in the future as new data become available.